Trans-Tasman Travel Arrangement: Visa requirements

 Australian citizens and Australian permanent residents are considered to be holding a residence class visa for the purposes of the Act and based on regulations made under the Act.

 The 2009 Act and regulations re-confirmed the previous conditions necessary in order for Australian citizens and permanent residents to be allowed to live, work and study in New Zealand under the TTTA.
-Australian citizens would need to be of good character (a character declaration is made by completing the character section of the New Zealand Passenger Arrival Card) and need to show a valid Australian passport on arrival in New Zealand (or if holding a foreign passport, this passport must show an Australian Citizen Endorsement or Australian Citizen Declaratory Visa (either with a label or a confirmation letter) as evidence of your Australian citizenship).
+Australian citizens would need to be of good character (a character declaration is made by completing the character section of the New Zealand Passenger Arrival Card) and need to show a valid Australian passport on arrival in New Zealand (or if holding a foreign passport, this passport must show an Australian Citizen Endorsement or Australian Citizen Declaratory Visa (either with a label or a confirmation letter) as evidence of the holder's Australian citizenship).
 Australian permanent residents also need to show they are of good character, but do not need a physical label in their passports as in most cases Immigration New Zealand will recognise Australian permanent resident visas issued electronically.

 After arrival in New Zealand under the TTTA, Australian citizens and permanent residents may qualify for a Permanent Resident Visa (PRV) provided they have held a Resident Visa continuously for more than 24 months, and have met the PRV criteria.
 However, Resident Visas held by Australians expire upon exit from New Zealand, so travelling in and out of New Zealand can affect the requirement that the Resident Visa must be held for two years continuously.
 If an Australian citizen or permanent resident is in New Zealand on a Resident visa and wishes to stay long term and apply for a permanent resident visa in the future, they should make an application for a Variation of Travel Conditions (VOTC) if they wish to travel in the meantime to ensure that the resident visa does not expire when leaving New Zealand.

+Citizenship

+Prior to 2001, Australian citizenship law treated New Zealand citizens residing in Australia as effectively Australian permanent residents, making them eligible to apply for citizenship on the same terms as other permanent residents.
+The 2001 reforms removed that status – New Zealanders who arrived in Australia after 26 February 2001 would not be eligible to apply for Australian citizenship, no matter how many years they had been resident, unless they first made an expensive application for permanent residency.
+This change was unpopular in New Zealand and became an irritant in the diplomatic relationship between the two countries.
+In response, in 2023, the Australian government agreed with New Zealand to amend Australia's citizenship laws to enable New Zealanders resident in Australia to directly apply for Australian citizenship after four years residence, without needing to apply for permanent residency first.